mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     behavior
 *   `P(legitimate && not attempted)`: The noble struggle.
 The rare case that you are really justified in this normally risky behavior, but out of principle you do not.
-This is a bias more likely to be hit by humans.
-Or at least one human, that's me.
+This is a bias and failure mode more likely to be hit by humans.
+Or at least one human (that's me).
 *   `P(not legitimate && attempted)`: The failure mode where an LLM will choose this out of a flawed heuristic like simplicity or effort.
 *   `P(legitimate && attempted)`: The rare case that you are justified in normally risky behavior, and the LLM was correct in attempting it.

+As this matrix moves towards more favorable marginals, my stance here will slowly change.
+But for now, the numbers I roughly see encourage continued vigilance.

 ### Ignoring types in planned code